 Re-defining activism for DEI leaders

 As a kid, I grew up in 1980s Britain on an urban council estate.
-1980’s Britain was dominated by the politics of Margert Thatcher and the Conservative Party.
-It was a time of radical social and cultural change.
-A time of radical social and cultural conflict.
-The minors where striving and in almost daily battles with the police; the police where know for their brutality towards black communities in the inner cities, resulting what the media termed ‘race riots’.
-It was time of the AIDS crisis, and the gay community came under-attack driven by a moral panic.
+1980s Britain was dominated by the politics of Margert Thatcher and the Conservative Party.
+It was a time of radical social and cultural change; a time of radical social and cultural conflict.
+The minors where striving and in almost daily battles with the police.
+The police were known for their brutality towards black communities in the inner cities, resulting what the media termed ‘race riots’.
+It was time of the AIDS crisis, and the gay community came under attack, driven by a moral panic.

-This as an activism based on having a shared visions for social, cultural and a politics of inclusion for all.
+This activism is founded on a shared vision of social and cultural inclusion, along with a commitment to inclusive politics for all.
 It was based on the understanding of the intersectional nature of discrimination, exclusion and power, and how collective power and allyship could be used as strategies for change.

 The importance of dialogue

 A core aspect of achieving social change is the ability to engage in critical dialogue, often with stakeholders who hold views that we may fundamentally disagree with.
-Psychologists often refer to the skills of perspective taking - this is the ability to understanding, appreciate and indeed seen seek merit in a viewpoint that may be different from our own.
+Psychologists often refer to perspective-taking as a skill—the ability to understand, appreciate, and recognise the value in viewpoints that differ from our own

-Many years ago, I would travel to Switzerland as part of the Initiatives of Change programme, where worked as an international facilitator on inter-group conflict.
-The most successful outcomes where those were two opposing sides could see legitimacy in the views of others (even though they may have fundamental and values-based disagreement).
+Many years ago, I would travel to Switzerland as part of the Initiatives of Change programme, where I worked as an international facilitator on inter-group conflict.
+The most successful outcomes involved two opposing sides seeing legitimacy in the views of others (even if they had a values-based disagreement).
 The success was based on the willingness to compromise.
 Many years later, while working in the US, I heard the former US President Barack Obama make the point: Sometimes leaders to have to take the small losses to achieve the bigger wins.
 It’s the ability to put personal interests to the side and work collectively to achieve sustainable goals.

-Part of this process requires communities to avoids the identity politics of today.
-Today’s dialogues are facilitated by 'smash and grab' interactive that have little intent, but to project insults towards individual with differing perspectives.
+Part of this process requires communities avoiding the identity politics of today.
+Today’s dialogues are facilitated by 'smash and grab' interactions that have little intent other than to project insults towards individuals with differing perspectives.

 Activism at work

-DE&I professionals need to avoid the paradoxes of judgement-making.
-In our desire to course correct inequity we as a community have become intolerant of viewpoints that we consider are counter to our ways of thinking.
+DEI professionals need to avoid the paradoxes of judgement-making.
+In our desire to address inequity, we as a community have become intolerant of viewpoints that contradict our own.
 We have entered a world of algorithmic and heuristic thinking, where confirmation bias run large.
-Our own echo chambers are preventing critical thinking and reaching out to engaging with those we consider our 'Other'.
+Our own echo chambers are preventing critical thinking and engaging with those we consider our 'other'.

 Three forms of activism